Abizern/Abizern.github.io/content/About.md

 Feel{{<marginnote>}}Looks odd, but this way I know the contact is coming from this site{{</marginnote>}} free to contact me at [tails-rollout0s@icloud.com](mailto://tails-rollout0s@icloud.com).

 I can be found on various places online with the username of `abizern`.

-The major ones are in the footer.
+I no longer use Twitter, but I can be found on Mastodon and Bluesky. {{<marginnote>}}The links are in the footer{{</marginnote>}}

-I'm not on Facebook, though.
+I'm not on Facebook, or Threads though.

 ## GPG Key {#gpg-key}